Top 11 Best Soccer Recovery Techniques Worth your Time

 Surrounding yourself with the natural electromagnetic frequencies (NEMFs) of the Earth can be very healing, but just as important is avoiding or limiting your exposure to non-native electromagnetic frequencies (NNEMF), which are manmade.

-Natural EMFs include the electromagnetic fields produced by trees, Earth’s heartbeat, known as the Schumann Resonance, and even the electromagnetic field produced by the human heart, while NNEMF’s include the radiation from phones and electronic devices.
+Natural EMFs include the electromagnetic fields produced by trees, Earth’s heartbeat, known as the Schumann Resonance, and even the electromagnetic field produced by the human heart.
+On the opposite side, NNEMF’s include the radiation from wife, phones, and electronic devices.

-Check out this blog to learn more about EMFs and their impact on recovery and performance.
+Check out this blog to learn more about EMFs and their impact on recovery and performance, but the most important thing to know is there are ways to limit your exposure to these harmful NNEMFS.

 Epsom Salts